mendhak/gpslogger/docs/eclipse.md

 In the Eclipse menu:

-    File > Import > Maven > Existing Maven Projects
+ > File > Import > Maven > Existing Maven Projects
-In Root directory, browse for the GPSLogger clone: gpslogger/
+In *Root directory* browse for the GPSLogger clone (gpslogger) and import it.

-In Package Explorer you will see four nodes:
+In the left side panel, Package Explorer, you will see four nodes:
  1. actionbarsherlock
  2. google-play-services_lib
  3. gpslogger